-Never user DOT 5 brake fluid!
-This is based on silicone oil and is colored purple.
+Never use DOT 5 brake fluid.
+It is silicone-based and purple in color.
 Oil seals and brake lines are not designed for DOT 5 brake fluid.

 Avoid contact between brake fluid and painted parts.
-Brake fluid is corrosive and may damage painted surfaces!
-Use only clean brake fluid from a sealed container!
+Brake fluid is corrosive!

+Use only clean brake fluid from a sealed container.

 - Remove the front brake linings. ◀ (♥ p.
-93) - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake piston back to its basic position and make sure that no brake fluid overflows from the brake fluid reservoir. - Install the front brake linings. 🔌 (🖛 p.
-94)
+110) - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake piston back to its basic position and make sure that no brake fluid overflows from the brake fluid reservoir. - Mount the front brake linings. 🔌 (🕶 p.
+111) - Correct the brake fluid level to level ().

-Dimension () (brake fluid level below top 5 mm (0.2 in) edge of container)
+Dimension  (brake fluid level below top 5 mm (0.2 in) edge of container)